FillyLumi/PlugDjButBad/README.md

   it if someone finds it.
 - The push only reaches browsers that are currently open and connected to the topic.
 Latecomers will not catch up until you send another update.
+- Viewers can only use the custom play/pause and mute buttons—scrubbing and the native YouTube controls are completely disabled.

 Feel free to customize the styling, add chat integrations, or expand the control features as needed!